-Energy literacy entails some understanding of civics, politics, history and sociology; but is rooted at its core in science, technology, engineering and math (STEM).
+Energy literacy involves basic understanding of civics, politics, history and sociology, but is rooted at its core in science, technology, engineering and math (STEM).
 Meaningful efforts to expand energy literacy in Alaska must confront the ongoing STEM crisis taking place throughout Alaska at all grade levels.

-Third grade is often identified as the most consequential year in a student’s life, a year of intellectual transformation.
-Successful third graders move from learning to read and toward reading to learn.
-Underperforming third graders are four times more likely to drop out of high school than their more proficient classmates.3 There is a winnowing down of Alaskan third graders able to meet basic grade level competencies, and this has an outsized impact on educational and career opportunities.
-Recent state testing is not conclusive, but the numbers for Alaskan third graders are not good.
-Less than 45% of students are proficient at grade level math and only 38% of students are English Language Arts proficient.
-4 This winnowing down becomes more severe as students move through the school system; Alaskan third graders as a whole represent the highest scorers across the entire K-12 system.
-A mere 14% of Alaskan tenth graders are proficient at grade level math (Advanced Arithmetic/Algebra I).
+There is a winnowing down of Alaskan third graders who are able to meet basic grade level competencies, and this has an outsized impact on educational and career opportunities.
+Recent state testing showed that less than 45% of Alaskan third grade students are proficient at grade level math, and only 38% of students are English Language Arts proficient.
+This becomes more severe as students move through the school system; Alaskan third graders as a whole represent the highest scorers across the entire K-12 system.
+A mere 14% of Alaskan 10th graders are proficient at grade level math (Advanced Arithmetic/Algebra I).

-A case can be made that, because the recently developed Performance Evaluation for Alaska’s Schools (PEAKS) statewide assessments have produced only two years’ worth of data, definitive conclusions regarding these scores are premature.
+As of 2018, the recently developed Performance Evaluation for Alaska’s Schools (PEAKS) statewide assessments have produced only two years’ worth of data, making definitive conclusions difficult.
 It is also the case that Alaska’s statewide student profile is highly unique, which makes comparison to other states problematic.
-But, to the degree that standardized tests are one of many tools that indicate how young Alaskans are faring in a highly competitive world, the results and downward trend by grade level, are worrisome.
+But, to the degree that standardized tests are one of many tools that indicate how young Alaskans are faring in a highly competitive world, the results and downward trend by grade level are worrisome.